MDK-Packs/amazon-freertos/demos/st/stm32l475_discovery/mdk/README.md

-# Getting Started with Amazon FreeRTOS on STMicroelectronics STM32L4 Discovery kit IoT node with MDK-ARM
+# Getting Started with Amazon FreeRTOS using Keil MDK from Arm
+## Target: STMicroelectronics STM32L4 Discovery kit IoT node

+The following section explains how to get started with Amazon Web Services (AWS) using Amazon FreeRTOS and Keil MDK.
+Follow these steps to connect your device to AWS.

-1. On [web page](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-getting-started.html) follow steps under **Create Your AWS IoT Credentials** section
+1. The page [Getting Started with Amazon FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-getting-started.html) contains some basic information.
+Follow steps under **Create Your AWS IoT Credentials** to prepare the AWS account for your IoT device.
-2. Download [Amazon FreeRTOS Device Software](https://github.com/MDK-Packs/amazon-freertos) and extract it to folder which will be referred as *BASE_FOLDER*
+2. Download [Amazon FreeRTOS Device Software](https://github.com/MDK-Packs/amazon-freertos) and extract it to folder.
+This folder is referred as *BASE_FOLDER* in the following.
 3. Open &#181;Vision project **aws_demos.uvprojx** located in folder *<BASE_FOLDER>*\demos\st\stm32l475_discovery\mdk\
-4. On [web page](https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_st.html) follow steps under **Configure Your Project** section:
+4. The page [Getting Started with the STMicroelectronics (ST) STM32L4 Discovery Kit IoT node](https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_st.html) contains the section **Configure Your Project**.
+Follow this instructions to:
-   - **Configure Your Wi-Fi Credentials** sub-section
+   - **Configure Your Wi-Fi Credentials**
-   - **Configure Your AWS IoT Endpoint** sub-section
+   - **Configure Your AWS IoT Endpoint**
-   - **Configure Your AWS IoT Credentials** sub-section
+   - **Configure Your AWS IoT Credentials**
-   - **Run the FreeRTOS Samples** sub-section, only first 4 steps
+   - **Run the FreeRTOS Samples**, only first 4 steps are relevant
-5. Connect PC with USB cable to STM32 IoT Discovery Board **USB STLINK** micro USB port
+5. Connect your development PC with USB cable to STM32 IoT Discovery Boardu using the **USB STLINK** micro USB port
-6. **Download** executable to STM32 IoT Discovery Board microcontroller flash (**F8**)
+6. Use **Flash-Download** to program the project to the Flash memory of the STM32 microcontroller
-7. **Press RESET button** on the STM32 IoT Discovery Board to start the application execution
+7. **Press RESET button** on the STM32 IoT Discovery kit to start the application
-8. To see **debug messages** you can open terminal application and connect to Virtual COM Port with settings 115200 Bauds, Parity None, 8 Data Bits, 1 Stop Bit
+8. The **debug messages** are printed by default via a UART communication.
+To show these messages, you may connect a Terminal Applicaiton using a Virtual COM Port with settings 115200 Bauds, Parity None, 8 Data Bits, 1 Stop Bit.
-9. In the **MQTT client** in AWS IoT, you should see the MQTT messages sent by your device
+9. Using **MQTT client** in AWS IoT, you should see the MQTT messages sent by your device

 <br/>

+Keil MDK offers several benefits compared to open source development tools.
+For example you can see the thread activity of the RTOS kernel using the Event Recorder.
+Another major benefit is the memory savings that you can achieve using the highly optimized Arm Compiler.

+**Memory Size Comparision**

-**Note**: below table shows a comparison of resource requirements depending on Compiler used
+The table table shows a comparison of resource requirements depending on Compiler used for generating the application program.

 | Compiler            | Optimization        | Code [Bytes] | RAM [Bytes] |
 |:------------------- |:-------------------:|:------------:|:-----------:|